YomikoR/VapourSynth-Destripe/README.md

 - `kernel`, `b`, `c`, `taps`</br>
 Parameters of the resizers.
 See [descale's page](https://github.com/Irrational-Encoding-Wizardry/vapoursynth-descale#usage).
 - `src_top`, `src_left`</br>
 Specify the cropping for the top field and the bottom field, respectively.
+They refer to the initial upscale, see [this link](https://github.com/Irrational-Encoding-Wizardry/vapoursynth-descale/issues/2#issuecomment-305876093).
 Usually you need to modify `src_top` until satisfactory.
 - `showdiff`</br>
-Set to `True` to include the de-rescale absolute error `diff` in the return tuple. `diff` has the same format as the first plane of `clip`.
+Set to `True` to include the de-rescale absolute error `diff` in the return list. `diff` has the same format as the first plane of `clip`.

 Notes:
+- IVTC first if required, since Destripe doesn't deal with field order.
 - Bad borders could be amplified while descaling.
 You may give [EdgeFixer](https://github.com/sekrit-twc/EdgeFixer) a try before processing.
 - These settings could cause a position shift of the output from the source and you are supposed to fix by yourself.